ibexa/documentation-developer/docs/search/criteria_reference/productcategory_criterion.md

 # ProductCategory Criterion

-The `ProductCategory` Search Criterion searches for products by the category they are assigned to.
+The `ProductCategory` Search Criterion searches for products by the category they're assigned to.

 ## Arguments